percona/proxysql-admin-tool-doc/docs/psh-detailed-options.md

 # pxc-scheduler-handler options

-The pxc_scheduler_handler script lists the available options in the pxc_scheduler_handler configuration file.
+The `pxc_scheduler_handler` script displays the available configuration options defined in its configuration file.

 The following options are described in more detail:

 | Option Name                                             |
 |---------------------------------------------------------|